I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 - navigation menus use an audience-based navigation scheme—confusing, because not all users on your website know or realize what audience they fall into—rather than a task-based one;

 - Check the most used keywords for the environment you’re working on.
-I find very useful to check the keyword density on Twitter
+I find it very useful to check the keyword density on Twitter

 - Test the User Interface with real users to double-check if they understand all the text provided